MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-setup-page-permissions.md

 ---
-title: "Tutorial: Setup page permissions"
+title: "Tutorial: Set up page permissions"
 description: Learn how to allow or restrict access to your pages in your site.
 author: nickdoelman
 ms.topic: tutorial